-During the period ended 30 June 2019, the Bank incurred merger related integration and transaction costs on account of fees paid to third parties for legal, valuation and transaction services as well as costs of in-house staff and third party consultants working on the merger amounting to SAR 133 million (2018: Nil).
-These costs have been included in 'Salaries and employee related expenses' and 'General and administrative expenses' in the interim consolidated statement of income amounting to SAR 28 million and SAR 105 million respectively.
-The trend in costs attributable to integration activities may increase during 2019 and 2020 in line with an increase in the pace of activities post completion and are expected to be in line with total spend set out in the shareholder circular presented to shareholders of SABB at the Extraordinary General Meeting held on 15 May 2019.
+During the period ended 30 September 2019, the Bank incurred merger related integration and transaction costs on account of fees paid to third parties for legal, valuation and transaction services as well as costs of in-house staff and third party consultants working on the merger amounting to SAR 270 million (2018: SAR 1 million).
+These costs have been included in 'Salaries and employee related expenses' and 'General and administrative expenses' in the interim consolidated statement of income amounting to SAR 52 million and SAR 218 million, respectively.
+The trend in costs attributable to integration activities may increase in the fourth quarter of 2019 and during 2020 in line with an increase in the pace of activities post completion and are expected to be in line with total spend set out in the shareholder circular presented to shareholders of SABB at the Extraordinary General Meeting held on 15 May 2019.